zio/zio/docs/guides/migrate/migration-guide.md

 As we see, we have the following changes:

 1. **Deprecation of Type Alias for `Has` Wrappers** — In _Service Pattern 1.0_ although the type aliases were to prevent using `Has[ServiceName]` boilerplate everywhere, they were confusing, and led to doubly nested `Has[Has[ServiceName]]`.
 So the _Service Pattern 2.0_ doesn't anymore encourage using type aliases.
 Also, they were removed from all built-in ZIO services.
-So, the `type Foo = Has[Foo.Service]` removed and the `Foo.Service` will just be `Foo`.
+So the `type Foo = Has[Foo.Service]` is removed and the `Foo.Service` will just be `Foo`.

 2. **Introducing Constructor-based Dependency Injection** — In _Service Pattern 1.0_ when we wanted to create a layer that depends on other services, we had to use `ZLayer.fromService*` constructors.
-The problem with the `ZLayer` constructors is that there are too many constructors each one is useful for a specific use-case, but people had troubled in spending a lot of time figuring out which one to use.
+The problem with those constructors is that there are too many of them, each one is useful for a specific use-case, but people had trouble figuring out which one to use.

     In _Service Pattern 2.0_ we don't worry about all these different `ZLayer` constructors.
-It recommends **providing dependencies as interfaces through the case class constructor**, and then we have direct access to all of these dependencies to implement the service.
+The recommendation is to  **provide dependencies as interfaces through the case class constructor**, and then we have direct access to all of the dependencies to implement the service.
 Finally, to create the `ZLayer` we use a for comprehension.

-3. **Separated Interface** — In the _Service Pattern 2.0_, ZIO supports the _Separated Interface_ pattern which encourages keeping the implementation of an interface decoupled from the client and its definition.
+3. **Separated Interface** — In _Service Pattern 2.0_, ZIO supports the _Separated Interface_ pattern which encourages keeping the implementation of an interface decoupled from the client and its definition.

     As our application grows, where we define our layers matters more. _Separated Interface_ is a very useful pattern while we are developing a complex application.
 It helps us to reduce the coupling between application components.